 The Current System Emerges

 After Master Nakamura’s death in 1969, the Okinawa Kenpo Renmei, appointed SEIKICHI ODO as Master of Okinawa Kenpo Karate.
 As Master of Okinawa Kenpo, Seikichi Odo was also installed as President of the All Okinawa Kenpo Karate-do League.
 Shortly afterwards, Master Odo officially added the weapons to the Okinawa Kenpo system, with the result being what we now know as “Okinawa Kenpo Karate-Kobudo”.

-In the mid-1970’s Master Odo created the “Okinawa Kenpo Karate Kobudo Association”, to be renamed in 1983 to the “Okinawa Kenpo Karate-Kobudo Federation”.
-Today Master Odo is ranked as Judan (10th Dan) in both Karate & Kobudo, and is considered one of the top weapons practitioners in the world today.
-In 1998, Master Odo renamed the Okinawa Kenpo Karate Kobudo Federation to be the“Ryukyu Hon Kenpo Kobujutsu Federation”, and changed the name of the arts taught under his direct auspices to “Ryukyu Hon Kenpo Kobujutsu”.
+In the mid-1970’s Master Odo created the “Okinawa Kenpo Karate Kobudo Association”, In 1983 the Association was renamed to the “Okinawa Kenpo Karate-Kobudo Federation”.
+In 1998, Master Odo renamed the Okinawa Kenpo Karate Kobudo Federation to be the “Ryukyu Hon Kenpo Kobujutsu Federation”, and changed the name of the arts taught under his direct auspices to “Ryukyu Hon Kenpo Kobujutsu”.
 Master Odo served as a member of the IKKF Executive Board from its inception in 1991 to March, 1999.
-Master Odo passed away on March 24, 2002 in Okinawa, Japan.

 Our Local System

-Kyoshi Brian DiGori, during his time as a United States Marine in Okinawa, trained under Master Odo.
-Hanshi, Ronald Dargan, also trained under Master Odo, and is the current ranking Belt of the OKKA system having earned his 9th Dan.
+Kyoshi Brian DiGori, during his time as a United States Marine in Okinawa, trained under Master Odo and founded the local OKKA system in the 1990s.
+Hanshi, Ronald Dargan, (West Deptford) also trained under Master Odo, and is the current ranking Belt of the four School OKKA system having earned his 9th Dan.